liyizhou/charter/README.md

-  local recovery can be based on forward error correction (FEC) and/or (non-persistent) retransmission; the initial focus will be on retransmission, but at least one FEC scheme will be included in order to exercise the protocol mechanisms.
+  local recovery can be based on forward error correction (FEC) and/or (non-persistent) retransmission; the initial focus will be on retransmission, but at least one FEC scheme will be included in order to exercise the protocol mechanisms for selecting FEC and a specific FEC scheme.

 * Local measurement.
 To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements